payu-india/CMS-Chatbot/reference/General/using-amex-l3-fields.md

 metadata:
   robots: index
 ---
+This section includes the following:

+* Using L3 fields in \_payment API section provides JSON object format to include the L3 fields
-The[ L3 field descriptions](#l3-field-descriptions) table provides the list of fields with their length, type and description.
+* [ L3 field descriptions](#l3-field-descriptions) table provides the list of fields with their length, type and description.

 ## Using L3 fields in \_payment API